JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.home.home.base - Allows you to teleport to your own home.
 (Recommended for everyone)<br>
 uc.home.sethome.base - Allows you to set your own home.
 (Recommended for everyone)<br>
 uc.home.sethome.unlimited - Allows you to set an unlimited amount of homes.
 (Recommended for vip)<br>
+uc.inventory.clearinventory.?.base - Allows you to use the /clearinventory ? command.
+(Recommended for nobody)<br>
 uc.inventory.clearinventory.base - Allows you to use the /clearinventory command.
 (Recommended for admin)<br>
 uc.inventory.clearinventory.others - Allows you to use the /clearinventory command on other players (Recommended for admin)<br>
+uc.item.hat.?.base - Allows you to use the /hat ? command.
+(Recommended for nobody)<br>
+uc.item.hat.base - Allows you to use the /hat command.
+(Recommended for vip)<br>
+uc.item.hat.others - Allows you to use the hat command on other players.
+(Recommended for admin)<br>
 uc.item.itemcanbreak.base - Allows you to use the itemcanbreak command.
 (Recommended for admin)<br>
 uc.item.itemcanplaceon.base - Allows you to use the itemcanplaceon command.
 (Recommended for admin)<br>
 uc.item.itemdurability.base - Allows you to use the itemdurability command.
 (Recommended for admin)<br>